-Most firms will have most of their Approved Persons Regime (APR) functions automatically converted to the corresponding Senior Management Functions (SMFs).
-However, some firms will need to complete a conversion notification form on Connect (Form K) to convert individuals.
+Most firms will have their Approved Persons Regime (APR) functions automatically converted to the corresponding Senior Management Functions (SMFs).
+However, Enhanced firms and some Core firms (where they have a Non-Executive Chair) will need to complete a conversion notification form (Form K) on Connect to convert individuals.

 Limited scope and Core firms

-Limited scope and Core firms will have most of their APR functions automatically converted to the corresponding Senior Management Functions (SMFs).
+Limited Scope and Core firms will have most of their APR functions automatically converted to the corresponding Senior Management Functions (SMFs).
 So, if you have an individual holding Controlled Functions, as long as there is a corresponding SMF, these individuals will be automatically converted to the new regime; no form is required.
-You can find a list of the corresponding CFs on page 54 of the SM&CR Guide for solo-regulated firms (PDF).
+You can find a list of the mapping CFs to SMFs on page 58 of the SM&CR Guide for solo-regulated firms (PDF).

 On Connect, Form K will only show the CF2 functions that you can convert; all other Controlled Functions at your firm will be converted automatically so will not appear on the form.

 If you do not wish to convert any of your CF2 to the SMF9, no action is required.